rikosintie/Discovery/docs/usage.md

 **On Windows**

-You can copy the chrome shortcut on the desktop and add the flag to the "Target" section:
+You can copy this Chrome shortcut to the desktop and add the flag to the "Target" section:

 `"C:\Program Files\Google\Chrome\Application\chrome.exe" --allow-file-access-from-files`